Netanelcoh/user-management-webapp/README.md

 ## Introduction

-The project is User management web application that allows you to create, add and delete users from list
+The project is User management web application that allows you to create, edit and delete users from list

 ## Setup